E3Coders/eloquent/docs/chap3.md

     var myFunction = function(parm1, param2, param3){...};

-A function can return a value or simply just have a side effect.
+A function can return a value or simply just have a [side effect](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29).
-To return a value use the keyword return followed by the value you want to return.
+To return a value use the keyword "return" followed by the value you want to return.

     //function with a value